waynodiablo/Oystercard/pills/mvc.md

 **MVC** stands for **model, view, controller** – the three key types of component that make up many web apps.

+There is a [video](https://www.youtube.com/watch?v=13Ln4NtOcBs) of Samm diagramming the MVC flow available as well.

 Rails is very *opinionated*, and expects you to develop your web apps using this MVC architectural pattern.
 So what are these three things, exactly?

 ## The components